-- Minimum score of 75% on the Health Education Systems, Inc. (HESI) Admission Assessment (A2) Exam at the UNG Testing Center on the Dahlonega or Gainesville Campus
+- Minimum overall score of 75% and a minimum score of 66% in each subcategory on the Health Education Systems, Inc. (HESI) Admission Assessment (A2) Exam at the UNG Testing Center on the Dahlonega or Gainesville Campus

 - HESI A2 Exam deadline for Fall Cohort, Dahlonega and Gainesville, is December 15.

 - HESI A2 Exam deadline for Spring Cohort, Dahlonega and Gainesville, is June 1.

 - If you are an UNG student, use your UNG Student ID# as your HESI ID# when creating your account.

 Meeting these requirements does not guarantee acceptance into the program.
 Applicants are accepted based on GPA and HESI score ranking.

 Course Planning Guide

 Sample BSN Core Program of Study (Years 1 and 2)

 Courses in year 1 and 2 may be taken in any of the first four semesters and do not have to be taken in the order listed below.